yunojuno/django-user-visit/README.md

 #### Compatibility

-This pibrary supports Python 3.8+ and Django 3.2+
+This package supports Python 3.8+ and Django 3.2+

 ---